-• XSTfile < XST file to write cell trajectory to >

-Acceptable Values: file name

-Description: NAMD can also generate a .xst (eXtended System Trajectory) file which contains a record of the periodic cell parameters and extended system variables during the simulation.
+XSTfile < XST file to write cell trajectory to > Acceptable Values: file name Description: NAMD can also generate a .xst (eXtended System Trajectory) file which contains a record of the periodic cell parameters and extended system variables during the simulation.
 If XSTfile is defined, then XSTfreq must also be defined.

-• XSTfreq < how often to append state to XST file >
+- XSTfreq < how often to append state to XST file > Acceptable Values: positive integer

-Description: Like the DCDfreq option, controls how often the extended system configuration will be appended to the XST file.

-• wrapWater < wrap water coordinates around periodic boundaries? >
+Description: Like the DCDfreq option, controls how often the extended system configuration will be appended to the XST file. - wrapWater < wrap water coordinates around periodic boundaries? > Acceptable Values: on or off Default Value: off Description: Coordinates are normally output relative to the way